NeovaHealth/t4xmlrpc/README.md

 This library provides a simple and easy to use xml-rpc implementation in scala.

-### 2.0 Release ###
+### 2.1-SNAPSHOT Release ###

-This version is a significant re-write of the library, written in a pure-functional style, and making use of the scalaz library.
-In keeping with the scalaz.xml philosophy, parsing of inbound xmlrpc data will not fail fast, but rather it will interpret everything it can, while accumulating any errors in parsing.
+This is a simplification and updating of the 2.0 release, removing custom data structures in favour of existing ones and removing the error accumulating feature in favour of a fail-fast approach using scalaz's \/ datatype.
-See the ParseResult case class for further details.
+Also added the ability to provide a java.util.concurrent.Executor to the client, defaulting to a CachedThreadPool.

 ### Motivation